-Twenty Things To Do In Tel Aviv To Fall In Love With It
+23 Best Things To Do In Tel Aviv

 Go on a city tour

-Going on a city tour is one of the best things to do in Tel Aviv to properly discover the city.
-A good walking tour will hit most of the places to visit in Tel Aviv, such as the Tel Aviv Museum of Art; Habima Square and the Helena Rubinstein Pavilion; Rabin Memorial; Reading, the old power station; Rothschild Boulevard and even the beaches and the waterfront.
+To get a proper introduction to what Tel Aviv is all about, going on a city tour is a good idea.
+A good walking tour will hit most of the places to visit in Tel Aviv, such as the Tel Aviv Museum of Art; Habima Square and the Helena Rubinstein Pavilion; Rabin Square and Rabin Memorial; Reading, the old power station; Rothschild Boulevard and even the beaches and the waterfront.
 A fun way to explore the city is that of going on a segway tour of Tel Aviv.

-One of the nicest things to do in Tel Aviv is biking around.
-Pretty much everyone in Tel Aviv goes around by bike.
+Tel Aviv is extremely bike friendly, and pretty much everyone in Tel Aviv goes around by bike (or by scooter, locally known as korkinet).
 Biking lanes connect the entire city, and bikes can be rented at pretty much every corner in town and at any good hotel or hostel.
-Once I got hold of a bike, I used it to explore the city; to get to the old Reading power station; to bike along the waterfront and to make my way to Old Jaffa.
-There even are amazing bike tours of Jaffa.
+Once you can get hold of a bike, head to the beach front and follow the bike lane north to get to the old Reading power station; or south to make your way to Old Jaffa.

 Explore Old Jaffa